GDG-Venezia/devfest23/content/speakers/olga_casian.md

 name: "Olga Casian"
 photo: "/images/speakers/olga_casian.webp"
 bio: "With more than 14 years of experience, she is particularly passionate about technical leadership and architectural challenges.
 Currently, is among those who promote Kotlin at SumUp focusing on the backend."
-jobTitle: Senior Software Engineer @ SumUp
+jobTitle: Staff Software Engineer @ SumUp
 linkedin: https://www.linkedin.com/in/olga-casian-27521464/
 featured: true
 lang: eng